Home » Appraisal » Licensing » Vermont » Requirements

 What are the continuing education requirements for Trainee Appraisers in Vermont?

 Vermont continuing education requirements stipulate that Trainee Appraisers are required to take 14 CE hours every 12 months.
-A mandatory 7-Hour USPAP course is due every 2 years.
+For an overview of the specific courses and credit hours needed, check out our page on Vermont Appraiser Continuing Education Requirements.
 Online CE courses are permitted.

 Helpful resources